release-argus/Website/content/en/docs/Config/service.md

                                                   # (Full path to the key, e.g. `data.version`, not `version`)
       regex: 'v?([0-9.]+)'                        # Regex to apply to the data retrieved
                                                   # Will run after the JSON value fetch, or alone (if no JSON)
-    auto_approve: false                           # Whether approval is required for new versions in the Web UI,
                                                   # or whether WebHooks are automatically sent (required for their
                                                   # delay var to be used)
-    ignore_misses: false                          # Whether to log url_command failures, e.g. RegEx returned no
-                                                  # matches
-    access_token: GITHUB_ACCESS_TOKEN             # GitHub access token.
-Used when type is github.
-Useful when you
-                                                  # want to exceed the public rate-limit, or want to query a private
-                                                  # repo
-    allow_invalid_certs: false                    # Whether invalid HTTPS certificates on the query site are
-                                                  # accepted or not
-    icon: https://example.com/icon.png            # Icon to use on the Web UI as well as all Slacks for this
-                                                  # Service that have neither an icon_emoji, nor a icon_url
-    notify:                                       # Notifiers for this Service
-      EXAMPLE_GOTIFY_ID:
-        message: 'overriding template'
-      EXAMPLE_SLACK_ID:
-        message: 'overriding template'
-    command:                                      # Commands for this Service
-      - ["COMMAND", "ARG1", "ARG2"]
-    webhook:                                      # WebHooks for this Service
-      EXAMPLE_WEBHOOK_ID:
-        secret: 'service-specific secret'
 ```
 {{< alert title="Note" >}}
 the number of `notify/`webhook`'s you give the Service can be any number (you can even omit the var altogether).